adambyer/celebrity-predictions/README.md

 `$ npm run build`

 ## Do Stuff
 Start by adding some celebrities in admin.
 You only need to set the `twitter_username` field.
 After saving, the app will fetch the other Twitter fields and update the row.
+Or just run `import_seed_celebrities` in the shell to import a bunch of good ones.

 Next add some predictions, either in the app or in admin.